fhansen87/fhansen87/README.md

 Welcome to my GitHub profile!

 ## 🙋‍♂️ About Me
-I am a Software Enginner developer with over 14 years of experience, specialized in Java and passionate about creating robust and scalable solutions.
+I'm a Software Enginner developer with over 14 years of experience, specialized in Java and passionate about creating robust and scalable solutions.
 Throughout my career, I have had the opportunity to work with a wide range of technologies and tools, including Spring Boot, Spring Framework, Oracle, PostgreSQL, RabbitMQ, AWS, as well as DevOps practices to ensure continuous delivery and software quality.

 ## 💻 Technical Skills
 - **Programming Languages:** Java, Delphi, Typescript